-Before you decide to take this huge step, it is important that you understand some basic legal principles around becoming a Digital Nomad.
+Before you decide to take this huge step, it is important that you understand some basic legal things for digital nomads.

 First up, I want to clarify that being a ‘Digital Nomad’ is not a job in itself.
-However, Digital Nomads include entrepreneurs, freelancers, remote workers, graphic designers, developers, influencers, coders, business and life coaches and any other job that you can do while on the move.
+In fact, digital nomads include entrepreneurs, freelancers, remote workers, graphic designers, developers, influencers, coders, business and life coaches and any other job that you can do while on the move.

-Now back to the legal concepts that you should familiarise yourself with before you start your journey as a Digital Nomad or freelancing or self-employment (you get what I mean now):
+Now back to the legal concepts that you should familiarize yourself with before you start your journey as a Digital Nomad or freelancing or self-employment:

 - Personal liability